svekeman/www-greenitglobe/www.greenitglobe.com/content/home/technology_box.md

 header = "TECHNOLOGY"

-summary = "Green IT Globe is a software company that delivers disruptive technology frameworks for the development and deployment of reliable and scalable IT infrastructure."
+summary = "Green IT Globe is a software company that delivers disruptive and open source technology frameworks for the development and deployment of reliable and scalable IT infrastructure, for any customer with any possible partner."

 technology1_title = "0-Touch"
 technology1_text = "We believe in extreme automation, which simplifies the management and scalability of your IT infratructure.
 Completely hands-off but always available!"